Gems of the Galaxy Zoos: Green Pea galaxies

 Among the 300 Zoogems, there are 74 candidates that are Pea galaxies.
 The first Zoogems study to be published in May 2021 was "An Old Stellar Population or Diffuse Nebular Continuum Emission Discovered in Green Pea Galaxies" which concentrated on 9 of them.
 In this study, Leonardo Clarke et al. examine the content of PGs to find out about the different ages of the stars and find that while the central star-forming clusters were up to 500 million years old, there are stars, possibly the host galaxy stars, which are older and are thought to be more than 1 billion years old.

 Unusual three-armed galaxy top left.

 Pea galaxies have been studied as they are the only population that has hydrogen-ionizing radiation escaping in large amounts.
 Because of this, they are seen as analogs of the galaxies that reionized the universe at the earliest times.
 Yet the substantial presence of old stars would not have been possible at the earliest stages of the first galaxies.
 The mix of old and new stars within Pea galaxies could create different gravitational conditions which might influence galactic winds and element retention.
-These conclusions imply that Pea galaxies are not real analogs of the galaxies responsible for the Epoch of Reionisation.
+These conclusions imply that Pea galaxies are not real analogues of the galaxies responsible for the Epoch of Reionisation.

 Double-lobed radio-loud AGNs

 The first study detailing objects from Radio Galaxy Zoo was published by the Astrophysical Journal in December 2022.
 "An Elusive Population of Massive Disk Galaxies Hosting Double-lobed Radio-loud AGNs" seeks to answer whether the galaxy morphology of radio-loud Active Galactic Nucleii and its hosts are solely ellipticals ("early-type"), or that some are spirals ("late type").
 Using images taken as part of Zoogems, they analyse a sample of radio galaxies which have extended double-lobed structures and see whether they can be associated with their disk-like optical objects.
 They find 18 galaxies that can be identified as spiral that are likely to have genuine associations between the radio and optical counterparts.

 Zihao et al. assess whether these are chance alignments or that a host is too faint to be detected using probability statistics.
 This gave rise to the two confidence divisions of 'high' or 'low' with 18 having a high confidence and 14 a low confidence from the initial 32 galaxies.
-Because of the high-resolution Zoogems images and the visibility of disk-like structures, the team find that galaxy morphology can no longer be a unique signpost of a galaxy's ability to generate large-scale radio jets.
+Because of the high-resolution Zoogems images and the visibility of disk-like structures, the team finds that galaxy morphology can no longer be a unique signpost of a galaxy's ability to generate large-scale radio jets.